ExpediaGroup/apiary-extensions/apiary-metastore-events/kafka-metastore-events/kafka-metastore-receiver/README.md

 ## Kafa Metastore Receiver Configuration

 To configure the receiver, a builder is provided.
-The builder requires that bootstrap servers, a topic name and a group id are specified.
+The builder requires that bootstrap servers, a topic name and an application name are specified.

-The receiver uses a client id of `ApiaryMetastoreReceiver` by default, however this can be overridden.
+The receiver uses the application name to create a unique group id for each consumer group: `apiary-kafka-metastore-receiver-<app name>`.

 ```
 Properties additionalProperties = new Properties();
 additionalProperties.put(key, value);
-KafkaMessageReader reader = KafkaMessageReader.Builder.aKafkaMessageReader(bootstapServers, topicName, groupId)
+KafkaMessageReader reader = KafkaMessageReader.Builder.aKafkaMessageReader(bootstapServers, topicName, applicationName)
-  .withClientId("OverriddenClientId")
   .withConsumerProperties(additionalProperties)
   .build();
 ```